 I really loved the way that these earphones were packaged; they have opted to make the box look like there is something quality inside, but at the same time, it has a nice simplistic design!

-So, I will be honest, these do not look particularly ground breaking, I mean you can get the white version and they will look a bit more modern.
+So, I will be honest, these do not look particularly groundbreaking, I mean you can get the white version and they will look a bit more modern.
 However, I actually really like the look and feel of these earphones, they are light and very easy to carry around.
-Now you might be wondering why I like the design of these earphone, because as I previously mentioned they do not look particularly ground breaking…?
+Now you might be wondering why I like the design of these earphones, because as I previously mentioned they do not look particularly groundbreaking…?
 Well, it is kind of hard to understand why I like them, it is because they look expensive, I don’t know why, and they just remind me of some earphones that are similar to these that are much more expensive.
 (Put in the comments down below if you have any idea of more expensive earphones that look similar to this).

 Now I will be completely honest, the build quality on these isn’t the best, this is mostly down to the fact that these earphones are made of plastic (apart from the noise cancellation box thingy…)

-I will be completely honest (again), I have tested more comfortable earphones in my life, but considering that these are slightly heavier that most earphones, they do a pretty good job, and for the most part I found these bearable for around 4 hours.
+I will be completely honest (again), I have tested more comfortable earphones in my life, but considering that these are slightly heavier than most earphones, they do a pretty good job, and for the most part, I found these bearable for around 4 hours.

 This is where these earphones really shine!

 The noise cancellation is so good (ahhh I love it!), it will block out wind noise, train noise (most environmental noises).
-As with all noise cancelling headphones, I tried these without any music to see how they did with the sounds out and about.
+As with all noise canceling headphones, I tried these without any music to see how they did with the sounds out and about.
 And the result was impressive.
-The over-loud fan in in my work room completely vanished – it permeates all other headphones, and is very annoying – so test one passed easily.
-Obviously the isolation will not be as good as proper over the ear headphones, but considering that these are so small and portable, they do an amazing job!
+The over-loud fan in my workroom completely vanished – it permeates all other headphones, and is very annoying – so test one passed easily.
+Obviously, the isolation will not be as good as proper over the ear headphones, but considering that these are so small and portable, they do an amazing job!

 However these actually sound really great for the price point, and these earphones feel like they have been finely tuned by an audiophile that knows what he is doing because, it feels like these have been tuned to the best possible standards possible, and the bass is VERY boomy.
 What I like about these, is that everything just sounds good (mids and highs included)